dylantientcheu/urplus/README.md

 **Note**: You need Python 3 with [Pipenv](https://github.com/pypa/pipenv) installed globally.
 It's not too hard to figure out Pipenv if you're not familiar with it. `pip install pipenv` should be enough.

-#### Install the Chrome extension locally

-Open `chrome://extensions` in a Chrome browser window.
-Click the "Load unpacked extension..." at the top left corner of the page, then navigate to the `urplus/extension` folder.
-Select the `dist` folder and submit.

 #### Set up the project backend

 Run the following from a terminal: